ahmedsam007/NanoJet/Tools/USER_ANNOUNCEMENT_EMAIL.md

 ✅ CHECK YOUR VERSION:

-Chrome: Go to chrome://extensions/ and look for "IDMMac Interceptor"
+Chrome: Go to chrome://extensions/ and look for "NanoJet Interceptor"
-Firefox: Go to about:addons and look for "IDMMac Interceptor"
+Firefox: Go to about:addons and look for "NanoJet Interceptor"

 If your version is older than 0.2.3, please update!